 Marketing principle #1: advocate for customers

-My CEO wanted to move my product portfolio’s manufacturing overseas to reduce costs.
-He was an operations guy and the opportunity to decrease direct product costs as well as overhead was a priority for him.
-Mind you, my current plant was brand-new, just minutes from my office and was a showcase facility for customers.
-After much thought and analysis on my part, I told my general manager that we would lose 5% market share at a minimum.
-We were market share leaders and we would also negatively denigrate the brand.
+Our CEO wanted to move my product’s manufacturing overseas to reduce production costs.
+With his background in operations, reducing direct product costs and overhead was naturally a priority for him.
+It is important to note that my current plant was brand-new, a mere minutes from headquarters, and frequently used for VIP customer tours.
+After much thought and analysis on my part, I informed my general manager that we would lose 5% market share at a minimum and significantly denigrate the brand.
+We were the market share leaders and customers counted on us.
 He said to me – I’ll never forget this – “Jessica, you are crazy – that will never happen.”
-Peculiarly, none of my colleagues were standing on a table screaming as I was and my GM basically told me to shut it or else.
-The CEO closed the US plant and moved it to China where we promptly lost a multimillion-dollar recurring contract.
-Further, to add insult to injury, a new competitor entered the marketplace causing our share and revenue to tumble.
+Peculiarly, none of my colleagues were speaking out in support of me.
+My GM basically told me to keep quiet or else.
+The CEO closed the U.S. plant, moved it to China where we promptly lost a multi-million dollar long-term contract.
+Further, to add insult to injury, a new competitor entered the marketplace causing our share and revenue to plummet.
 A few years later and long after I changed companies, senior management eventually moved the plant – for a third time! – to the European Union, but it took them many years to get the contract back.
 Good grief!
-This example is a prime candidate for a Harvard Business Review article as it caused crappy employee morale, lost customer goodwill, revenue, and contracts, as well as needless investment waste and decreased market share.

-Advocating for customers may not be the easiest or safest route, especially if you’re the only one raising your hand.
-Although you may not be successful in your approach at your current organization or even the next, your customers will appreciate that you are their advocate.
-Doing the right thing keeps you true to yourself and allows you to sleep well at night.
-You won’t regret it!
+Advocating for customers may not be the easiest, especially if you’re the only one speaking out about it.
+Although you may not be successful in your approach, your customers will appreciate that you are their champion.
+You will not regret doing the right thing for customers – it will help you sleep better at night!